 I thought this was an appropriate issue on which to return to the keyboard, not least because the reason I haven’t blogged for a while is largely due to the fact that, this year, I broke myself on the workload wheel.
 Some of this was self-inflicted.
 The role of teacher should be privileged over any leadership role.
 One of the dominant narratives in contemporary education is the ubiquitous assertion that everyone is now a leader.

 Once you’ve set out a vision for how you want your school or department to develop, you need to work out a way to get there.
 Vision and strategy are obviously inter-connected; sometimes people are inhibited from thinking too far ahead or from being too ambitious because they can’t see how the change process could work.
 There is also the problem of dealing with accountability pressure.
+I know some leaders who feel perpetually constrained by the need to do only what they think is expected for OfSTED or to secure better outcomes determined by RAISEOnline.
 National Audit Office (NAO) “Training a sufficient number of new teachers of the right quality is key to the success of all the money spent on England’s schools.

 The Department, however, has missed its recruitment targets for the last four years and there are signs that teacher shortages are growing.
 Until the Department meets its targets and can show how its approach is improving trainee recruitment, quality and retention, we cannot conclude that the arrangements for training new teachers are value for money.”
 Amyas Morse, head of the National Audit Office, 10 February 2016.
 The next 5 years: 10 challenges for school leaders.
 A new government with fresh enthusiasm for pushing its policies further is not the only challenge that school leaders face over the next five years.